xgfe/react-native-datepicker/README.md

 />
 ```

-You can check [index.js](https://github.com/xgfe/react-native-datepicker/blob/master/example/index.android.js) in the Example folder for detail.
+You can check [index.js](https://github.com/xgfe/react-native-datepicker/blob/master/index.android.js) in the Example for detail.

 ## Properties